 may amend an award to provide additional funds for F&A costs, but only

 NIH made an error in computing the award.
 This

 includes situations in which a higher rate than the rate used in the grant

 award is negotiated and the date of the rate agreement for the higher rate is

-on or before 1 calendar month prior to the beginning date of the grant budget
+before 1 calendar month prior to the beginning date of the grant budget

 NIH restores funds previously recaptured as part